Name: Jan Sommer

 Field of study: Space Science and Engineering (SpaceMaster)

 Jan Sommer studied Space Science and Engineering.
-Since 2015, he has been working as a research associate in the Department of Software for Space Systems and Interactive Visualisation at the DLR Simulation and Software Technology facility.
+Since 2015, he has been working as a research associate in the Department of Software for Space Systems and Interactive Visualisation at the DLR Institute for Software Technology.
 We caught up with him to learn more about his work.

 Our department covers a range of topics, so I always enjoy exchanging views with colleagues from other teams – over a cup of tea, of course.

 I mainly deal with issues related to the development of on-board software for space systems.
 This could be for satellites, experiments on sounding rockets or even an experiment for the International Space Station (ISS).